-Change management became quite the buzz-phrase in the mid-to-late 2010's.
-Up until that point, change management was closely associated with implementation and often around organisational change - in fact, annoyingly (given how much we dislike acronyms), many technology-project people refer to all change management as OCM (organisation change management) to differentiate it from what I might call release management.
+Change management became quite the buzz-phrase in the mid-to-late 2010s.
+Up until that point, change management was closely associated with implementation and often around organisational change - in fact, annoyingly (given how much we dislike acronyms), many technology-focused project people refer to all change management as OCM (organisational change management) to differentiate it from what we might call release management.

-But change management is so much more than Organisation Change Management - change may be organisational but it may also relate to technology, process, organisational culture, products and so much more.
+But change management is so much more than Organisational Change Management - change may be organisational but it may also relate to technology, processes, organisational culture, products and so much more.

 Once it became evident that change management was a "thing", suddenly people started quoting a range of academic theories and it didn't take long before there were methodologies being developed and qualifications being offered - most notably the Prosci ADKAR® and PCI® methodologies.
 Both have merit, particularly for relative new change practitioners.
 Many Program Directors / Managers have a strong preference to only engage change practitioners who have a qualification like these, enabling them to have predictability and structure across their project.

-In our experience, sticking rigidly to any of these change methodologies can create an enormous amount, low-value, inefficient paperwork and meetings that only serve to make the process more difficult.
-This becomes particularly evident in large transformational programs where unpredictabilty and the need to repsond to the unexpected are the norm.
+In our experience, though, sticking rigidly to any of these change methodologies can create an enormous amount of low-value, inefficient paperwork and meetings that only serve to make the process more difficult.
+This becomes particularly evident in large transformational programs where unpredictability and the need to respond to the unexpected are the norm.
 Progress is regularly stalled by the need to tick boxes on a change plan or checklist.